natcap/invest.users-guide/source/wind_energy.rst

 Energy Prices
 ^^^^^^^^^^^^^

-This model is currently designed to accept a fixed unit price for a kilowatt hour (kWh) of energy over the lifetime of the wind farm.
+This model is designed to accept a fixed unit price for a kilowatt hour (kWh) of energy over the lifetime of the wind farm, OR a .csv table where the price/kWh can be specified for each year over the lifetime of the wind farm.
 In some locations, wind farm operators receive a subsidized rate known as a feed-in tariff which guarantees them a set price for their energy over some time horizon.
 In other locations, wind farm operators must negotiate with energy providers and public utility commissions to secure a power purchase agreement.
-These are contracts that specify a unit price for energy delivered.
-We do not supply a default unit price for energy as energy prices fluctuate widely over space and government policies may significantly influences prices in different countries.
+These are contracts that specify a unit price for energy delivered and may feature variable rates over time, which makes the flexibility of the price table essential.

 Levelized Cost of Energy
 ------------------------